 What about Protecting Your Homestead Property?

-An asset protection trust may hold your Florida homestead property and protect it in the event you need to go onto Medicaid.
+An irrevocable asset protection trust may hold your Florida homestead property and protect it in the event you need to go onto Medicaid.
 Even if you do not have a great deal of assets other than your home (such as in the example above), then it may be helpful to place your homestead property into an irrevocable trust.
 I have written a guide to Protecting Your Florida Homestead Property if you want to learn more.

 Why not just give assets outright to the children?

 There are a number of ways that irrevocable trust planning is better than outright gifting, which are generally:

 - If you just give assets to the children, will they spend it before you die of if you get sick and need the money?
-Having all the assets in the irrevocable trust only be distributed to your children upon your death, while keeping it in one location until then, is likely better
+Having all the assets in the irrevocable trust only be distributed to your children upon your death, while keeping it in one location until then, is likely a better solution

-- If most of youar assets are placed in the irrevocable trust and you had a serious and unexpected downturn in health, the current trust beneficiary could terminate the trust and return the assets to you
+- If most of your assets are placed in the irrevocable trust and you had a serious and unexpected downturn in health, the current trust beneficiary could terminate the trust and return the assets to you